codepotent/.github/CONTRIBUTING.md

 ### 15. Internationalization

 All displayable texts, with the exception of internal slugs, must be run through the appropriate translation functions.
-If dealing with number-related texts such as _0 items_, _1 item_, _2 items_, etc, correct pluralizaion must be accounted for.
+If dealing with number-related texts such as _0 items_, _1 item_, _2 items_, etc, correct pluralization must be accounted for.

 ___